Apple Watch Series 10 vs Samsung Galaxy Watch 7

 If you are a fitness coach or do not follow a rulebook for your workouts, you need a smartwatch that can regulate and register custom workouts.
 You will be glad to know that both of these watches have this feature.

 You can add your custom workouts, name them, set goals, and start training.
 Both of these watches help measure distance, time, and calories.
-However, the Apple Watch Series 10 is able to support trainings with interval period as well.
-This feature is lacking in Samsung which can be a major drawback for those who take an interval between their reps.
+However, the Apple Watch Series 10 is able to support training with an interval period as well.
+This feature is lacking in Samsung, which can be a major drawback for those who take a longer interval between their sets.

 However, Samsung Galaxy Watch 7 bounces back by offering 100+ custom workout types, whereas Apple Watch Series 10 only provides 90+ custom workouts.
 Based on your workout scheme, you can pick one that is suitable for you and gives you maximum returns.